-The Power Converter is generally located in a lower cabinet face in the galley or living area of your coach, depending on model.
+The Power Converter is generally located behind a door or pull-off panel on a lower cabinet face in either the galley/lounge area or beneath the bed, depending on model.
 It contains the house electrical system 120-volt circuit breakers and 12-volt circuit breakers or fuses.